ep2lab/logger/README.md

 ### Dependencies

 A recent version of Matlab is needed to run the code.
 The code has been developed in Matlab 2016a Academic version.

-## Usage

-See the comments in each Matlab function for help on their usage.

 ### Testing